 Company wide analytics keeps you accountable, but in silo, this is not enough to identify what actually needs to be done to improve overall internal meeting health and efficiency.

 We provide additional Google Calendar Analytics insights based on team and time filtering where you can compare historical trends to real-time insights, and benchmark your teams among one another.
+You can find all Flowtrace integrations to your collaboration tools from here.

 It is often the case that some of your teams are wedded to a poorer meeting culture than others, ultimately you want your leadership actions, decisions and initiatives to address the high impact areas of the organization.